“Stem cells are special human cells that can develop into many different types of cells, from muscle cells to brain cells.”

 Types of cells

-- Embryonic stem cells.
+- Embryonic Stem Cells

-- Mesenchymal stem cells.
+- Mesenchymal stem cells

 Embryonic Stem Cells

-Tissue-specific Stem Cells
+Adult Stem Cells

 Induced Pluripotent Stem Cells

 These cells have been tested and arranged by converting tissue-specific cells into embryonic cells in the lab.
 These cells are accepted as an important tool to learn about normal development, onset and progression of the disease and also helpful in testing various drugs.
 These stem cells share the same characteristics as embryonic cells do.
-They also have the potential to give rise to all the different cell types of human body.
+They also have the potential to give rise to all the different types of cells in the human body.

 Mesenchymal Stem Cells

-These cells are mainly isolated from the connective tissues surrounding other tissues and organs known as stroma.
-These mesenchymal stem cells are accurately called as stromal cells by various scientists.
-The first mesenchymal stem cells were found in the bone marrow and are capable of developing bones, fat cells, and cartilage.
+These cells are mainly formed from the connective tissues surrounding other tissues and organs known as stroma.
+These mesenchymal stem cells are accurately called stromal cells.
+The first mesenchymal stem cells were found in the bone marrow that are capable of developing bones, fat cells, and cartilage.

 Sources of Stem Cells